Descanonge/neba/docs/source/data/usage.rst

     - loader modules take in source and output data,
     - writer modules take in source and data.

-    For outputs, you should specify all types in your Dataset generic.
+    For outputs, you should specify all types in your interface generic.
 For inputs, it's okay not to list them all.

     For example, if your source modules returns ``str | bytes`` you should list